Codeception uses modularity to create a comfortable testing environment for every test suite you write.

 Db module (taken from Laravel’s .env files):

-If you want to reconfigure a module at runtime, you can use the
+If you want to reconfigure a module at runtime, you need to call a helper that uses the

 _reconfigure method of the module.

-At the end of a test, all your changes will be rolled back to the original configuration values.
+At the end of a test all configuration changes will be rolled back to the original configuration values.